sirisha129/GoogleForm/README.md

 ```

 ## Usage and Examples:
-Provide sample code or usage scenarios to showcase how the project works.
-Each Test Method in the testcase clearly explains the flow of my project,By looking at the method name u can understand what it does internally.
+Each test method in TestCases.java provides clear insight into the automation process flow.
+Simply by examining the method name, you can understand its internal functionality.
 > Example:
 ```
 # to run the project